Location:

 Image Source 1-5: Nikon D200 (10.2 MP)

-Over the years, I have updated this feature so many times—discussing the car's place in collector car history, the difference between the tonneau and touring models, the cryptic Pierce-Arrow model designations through the most complex of production series.
+Over the years, I have updated this profile many times—discussing the car's place in collector car history, the difference between the tonneau and touring models, the cryptic Pierce-Arrow model designations through the most complex of production series.
 I've reworked old photographs and experimented with extra stock that simply is not good enough to publish.
 But the car really does represent a nexus of stories and trends that ultimately rippled outward from Pennsylvania to the broader car community.
 Modest though it may seem, this Model 36-UU embodies collector car history in general.
 And so it stands to reason I would find so many points to correct and to update in the course of building a Pierce-Arrow portfolio.
-In this case the images are secondary.
-The feature is pivotal.
+In this case the images are secondary, whereas the story is pivotal.

 References: